Sunset at the Palms: A Hidden Gem in Negril

 Why Sunset at the Palms?

-Years ago, I had a client whom said "The true spirit and culture of the Jamaican people lives at this resort" and I couldn't agree more with this sentiment!
+Years ago, a client told me, “The true spirit and culture of the Jamaican people lives at this resort,” and I couldn’t agree more.
+If you’re looking for a peaceful, romantic, nature-filled escape with a touch of live music in the evenings and sensory magic at every turn, this may just be the hidden gem you’ve been searching for.